-James Marshall "Jimi" Hendrix (born Johnny Allen Hendrix; November 27, 1942 – September 18, 1970) was an American musician, singer and songwriter.
-Despite a limited mainstream exposure of four years, he is widely considered one of the most influential electric guitarists in the history of popular music, and one of the most important musicians of the 20th century.
-Inspired musically by American rock and roll and electric blues , following his initial success in Europe with the Jimi Hendrix Experience , he achieved fame in the US after his 1967 performance at the Monterey Pop Festival .
-Later, he headlined the Woodstock Festival in 1969 and the Isle of Wight Festival in 1970, before dying from drug-related asphyxia at the age of 15.
+James Marshall "Jimi" Hendrix (born Johnny Allen Hendrix; November 27, 1942 – September 18, 1970) was an American musician, singer, and songwriter.
+Despite a relatively brief mainstream career spanning four years, he is widely regarded as one of the most influential electric guitarists in the history of popular music, and one of the most celebrated musicians of the 20th century.
+The Rock and Roll Hall of Fame describes him as "arguably the greatest instrumentalist in the history of rock music."
+Born in Seattle, Washington, Hendrix began playing guitar at the age of 15.
 Jimi Hendrix

-Kings of Leon is a Grammy winning American rock band that formed in Nashville, Tennessee in 1999.
+Kings of Leon is an American rock band that formed in Nashville, Tennessee, in 1999.
 The band is composed of brothers Anthony Caleb Followill (b.
 January 14, 1982, lead vocals, rhythm guitar), Ivan Nathan Followill (b.
 June 26, 1979, drums, percussion, backing vocals) and Michael Jared Followill (b.
 Kings of Leon